Microstructure: Microstructure characterizations

 Microstructure of a spiral tube originating from the 12th-13th century cemetery from Kukruse, Estonia.
 Copper alloy wire containing tin and lead.
 The spiral was mounted in plastic and ground.
 Tint etched with the Klemm's II reagent.
 Photographed with optical microscope under 200x magnification.

 To quantify microstructural features, both morphological and material property must be characterized.
 Image processing is a robust technique for determination of morphological features such as volume fraction, inclusion morphology, void and crystal orientations.
 To acquire micrographs, optical as well as electron microscopy are commonly used.

 To determine material property, Nanoindentation is a robust technique for determination of properties in micron and submicron level for which conventional testing are not feasible.
 Conventional mechanical testing such as tensile testing or dynamic mechanical analysis (DMA) can only return macroscopic properties without any indication of microstructural properties.
 However, nanoindentation can be used for determination of local microstructural properties of homogeneous as well as heterogeneous materials.
-Microstructures can also be characterized using high-order statistical models through which a set of complicated statistical properties are extracted from the images.
 Then, these properties can be used to produce various other stochastic models.